zhonghan721/tp/docs/UserGuide.md

 **Note**:

+* If Customer ID or Delivery ID is specified in the command, it must be a positive integer for the Command Format to be considered valid.
 * A Command Phrase is made up of keywords or short phrases that are unique to each Command.
 * Words in uppercase are parameters that are supplied by you.
 * Parameters that are preceded by a prefix must be supplied after that prefix, e.g. `--name DELIVERY_NAME`{.swift}